 Army Research Scheme

 Army’s research areas of interest are wide ranging and include social, cultural and organisational topics.
-More detailed research questions will be provided in the information that will be released on opening the 2021 Army Research Scheme is closed.
+The 2021 Army Research Scheme is closed.
 The 2022 Army Research Scheme will open in mid 2022.

 The research outcomes sought are either journal articles (3000 to 5000 words) or stand-alone occasional papers (10,000 to 20,000 words).
 Army will facilitate publication of research in the Australian Army Journal or the AARC’s Occasional Paper Series in the first instance.
 A range of other options for disseminating research include Army’s Land Power Forum, AARC’s seminar series, and presentation at external conferences.